 High-res stills are no longer supported.
 The Nikon D70 capturing the high-res still images was damaged by a close lightning strike about 8:00 PM on 7 Aug 2018 and has not been replaced.

 These graphs show data current as of the past midnight and load much faster than the dynamic ones.
 The current week is generated daily just before midnight.
 The Current week static graph together with the Last 24 hours dynamic graph covers the current week to now.

 These graphs show data up the the present.
-They require a bit of patience proportional to the length of the graph and can take several tens of seconds.
-The RPi is a great machine but for generating graphs with matplotlib it is a bit slow.
+They require a bit of patience proportional to the length of the graph and can take several seconds as they are generated on demand.

 The climatological data includes temperature averages, lows, highs and degree-days by year, month and day in tabular form and averages, lows, and highs for every day in the year by year in graphical form.